canonical/rust-best-practices/best-practices.md

 Remember, to a new reader, this will look deliberate and they become confused about how variables relate.
 Keep it clean and group together strongly intradependent sections of code.

-This is particularly significant where closures are used—if a closure is defined half-way through a function, does not capture anything and then is only used at the end, the reader will have to keep more things in mind for no good reason.
+This is particularly significant where closures are bound to variables—if a closure is defined as such halfway through a function, does not capture anything and then is only used at the end, the reader will have to keep more things in mind for no good reason.
-If values are captured, declare closures close to where they’re needed.
+If values are captured, declare such closures close as possible to where they’re needed.
-If no captures are required, consider defining them at the top of the highest possible scope to make it obvious that no closures are needed.
+Otherwise, define an `fn` function, rather than a closure with `|| ...`.
-Also, consider whether a closure is required at all—code may feel cleaner with a simpler, more top-to-bottom flow control pattern.
+Also, consider whether a closure is required at all—although it may be tempting to define helper closures, code may feel cleaner with a simpler, more top-to-bottom flow control pattern.
-Logic should feel clean and be easy to follow.
+Logic should always feel clean and be easy to follow.

 _The following snippets assume that functions `foo`, `bar` and `baz` are free of side-effects._